 6. Connected offices

-A connected office is usually part of a smart building or environment.
+A connected office is usually part of a smart building environment.
 It’s a space that is tailored to employee needs, and enables workers to easily perform tasks, such as finding meeting rooms or managing office facilities, in a quick and functional digital capacity.
-Download our infographic, the future of smart buildings here.
+Download our future of smart buildings infographic.

 7. Creative spaces